Letter of Intent to Purchase Commercial Real Estate Property | Canada

 Set out the terms of agreement for a purchase of commercial real estate in Canada with this template Letter of Intent.

-• The vendor will provide the purchaser with all documentation relating to the property and any leasehold tenants early enough to allow the purchaser a chance to review it prior to the closing.
+The vendor is responsible for providing the purchaser with all documentation related to the property.
+This includes documents concerning any leasehold tenants.
+These materials must be delivered early enough to give the purchaser adequate time to review them before the closing date.

-• The purchaser must be satisfied with the document review and the inspection of the property, and must also be able to secure sufficient financing before the transaction can close.
+Prior to the transaction closing, the purchaser must be satisfied with both the document review and the physical inspection of the property.
+Additionally, the purchaser must be able to secure sufficient financing to complete the purchase.

 Document Type: Microsoft Word